Low Back Pain in Young Athletes

 • Sudden increases in training or competition

-• Repetitive bending, twisting or extension movements
+• Repetitive overarching, and twisting movements

-• Growth spurts during adolescence
+• Fast growth spurts during adolescence

 • Muscle fatigue or reduced strength